LETI-122639/ToDoApp/README.md

         └── examplefeature
            └── TaskServiceTest.java
 ```
+### ⚙️ CI/CD Automation — GitHub Actions

+This feature introduces an automated **Continuous Integration / Continuous Deployment (CI/CD)** process for the TodoApp project, developed following Scrum best practices.
+The main goal is to automatically build and publish a runnable `.jar` file whenever new code is pushed to the main branch.

+---

+### 🧾 Feature Overview
+As part of our continuous improvement process, the team implemented a **GitHub Actions workflow** that automates the build phase of the project.
+This ensures that the application can be compiled, packaged, and distributed consistently outside the development environment.

+---

+### ✅ Acceptance Criteria

+- The workflow runs automatically on every **push to the `main` branch**.
+- The pipeline **sets up a Java 21 environment** using the official GitHub Action.
+- Executes the command **`mvn clean package`** to build the `.jar` file.
+- The resulting `.jar` file is **published as a downloadable artifact** in the GitHub Actions tab.
+- (Optional) The JAR is **copied to the root of the repository** for easy access in the web interface.
+- Build logs and artifacts are available under the **Actions** section in the repository.

+---

+### 🧩 Implementation Details

+The workflow is defined in the file:

+📂 `.github/workflows/build.yml`

 The main entry point into the application is `Application.java`.
 This class contains the `main()` method that start up
 the Spring Boot application.